Working together on new policy for caravans

 - The local authority wants to realise around 30 new sites.

-- One for funfair families
+- 1 for funfair families

-- One for other families
+- 1 for other families

 - One administrating organisation